FeatureToggleStudy/alv-portal/docs/APP-CONTEXTS.md

   },
 ```

-An app context is activated as soon as the corresponding route (or child routes) is activated (e.g. `/context-demo`).
+An app context is activated in the `AppContextGuard` as soon as the corresponding route (or child routes) is activated (e.g. `/context-demo`).

+## New User Role
+If you add a new app context you should NOT use the existing user roles, because the landing navigation (see `landing-navigation.service.ts`) would break.
+For proper forwarding you have to add som